Services Reference#

 • llama.cpp (OpenAI-compatible API) on an NVIDIA GPU — via openaiBaseApiUrl

 Models from both backends appear merged in the model dropdown.
-Stores chat history and user accounts in a Longhorn-backed 5Gi volume.
+Stores chat history and user accounts on a static local-nvme PV pinned to node04 (5Gi).
 Resource limits: 100m/256Mi request, 500m/1Gi limit.

 Note